General Membership in the Templar Order:

-This page features information about joining the Order of the Temple of Solomon, beginning as a Templar Sergeant (men) or Templar Adjutante (women).
-Serving as a Sergeant or Adjutante is the primary form of full membership in the Order, intended to facilitate earning the official chivalric status of a Knight or Dame in nobility.
+This page features information about joining the Order of the Temple of Solomon, beginning as a Templar Sergeant (men) or Templar Adjutante (women), or as a Temple Guardian (special cases), in general membership.
+Serving as a Sergeant, Adjutante or Temple Guardian is the primary form of full membership in the Order, which is necessary to begin active participation for earning the official chivalric status of a Knight or Dame in nobility.

-Vatican scholars documented that the Templar Order was comprised of “the knights, equipped like the heavy cavalry… [and] the Serjeants, who formed the light cavalry”, and that more than half of all Templars were Sergeants.
-Accordingly, the majority of Templar membership was actually comprised of Sergeants, making that position authentically the primary and predominant category of membership in the Order.
+Vatican scholars documented that the Templar Order was comprised of “the knights, equipped like the heavy cavalry… [and] the Serjeants, who formed the light cavalry”, and more than half of all Templars were Sergeants.
+Accordingly, the majority of Templar membership was actually Sergeants, making that position authentically the primary category of general membership in the Order.

 The Temple Rule of 1129 AD described Sergeants as those “who wish to serve in charity in the Order of the Temple for the salvation of their souls”, and established that they are enrolled by giving their “commitments” (Rule 67).
 Sergeants were issued official Templar uniforms, but their tunics were black in color, to distinguish them from the Knights who wore light sand-colored tunics (Rule 68).